Grasscutters/Grasscutter/CONTRIBUTING.md

 - Your code can be run purely using a Java 17 JVM.
     - Dependencies that use a separate language (ex.
 Kotlin) that can run on a JVM are acceptable.
-    - Dependencies that require the use of native code (ex.
-JNI) are prohibited.
     - Directly adding foreign code (other languages, ex.
 Kotlin) into the main codebase is prohibited.